-Trump team nears end of impeachment trial defense; Bolton controversy simmers
+Trump team at impeachment trial slams Bolton allegations as 'inadmissible'

-WASHINGTON (Reuters) - President Donald Trump’s lawyers launched their final day of arguments in his U.S. impeachment trial as the Senate’s top Democrat on Tuesday rejected a Republican proposal to let senators review former national security adviser John Bolton’s explosive, unpublished book manuscript on a classified basis.
+WASHINGTON (Reuters) - President Donald Trump’s lawyers launched their final day of arguments seeking acquittal in his U.S. Senate impeachment trial on Tuesday, seeking to marginalize former national security adviser John Bolton’s explosive allegations about Trump’s conduct as “inadmissible” in the proceedings.

-Trump’s lawyers made the case to the Senate on Monday that the Republican president’s actions as described in Bolton’s manuscript - even if true - do not represent an impeachable offense.
-Trump’s legal team was due to deliver its third and final day of arguments urging his acquittal starting at around 1 p.m.
-(1800 GMT), with plans to finish by dinner time.
+“You cannot impeach a president on an unsourced allegation,” Trump personal lawyer Jay Sekulow told the Senate, referring to Bolton’s unpublished book manuscript that describes Trump’s central role in a pressure campaign aimed at getting Ukraine to investigate political rival Joe Biden.

+Sekulow underscored what fellow Trump legal team member Alan Dershowitz told senators late on Monday - that even if what Bolton says is true, it would not represent impeachable conduct.

-Directly contradicting Trump’s account of events, Bolton, in the manuscript, said the president told him he wanted to freeze $391 million in security aid to Ukraine until Kiev pursued investigations into Democrats, including Democratic political rival Joe Biden and his son Hunter Biden, the New York Times reported.
+Directly contradicting Trump’s account of events, Bolton wrote in the manuscript that the president told him he wanted to freeze $391 million in security aid to Ukraine until Kiev pursued investigations into Democrats, including Biden and his son Hunter Biden, the New York Times reported.

+Trump is seeking re-election on Nov.
+3. Biden is a leading candidate for the Democratic nomination to oppose Trump.

 Bolton’s allegations go to the heart of impeachment charges against Trump.
-Democrats have said Trump abused his power by using the security aid - passed by Congress to help Ukraine battle Russia-backed separatists - as leverage to get a foreign power to smear a political rival.
+Democrats have said Trump abused his power by using the security aid - approved by Congress to help Ukraine battle Russia-backed separatists - as leverage to get a foreign power to smear a political rival.

-Trump is seeking re-election on Nov.
-3. Biden is a leading candidate for the Democratic nomination to face Trump.
+Sekulow told the senators they were taking part in “the most solemn of duties under our constitutional framework: the trial of the leader of the free world, the duly elected president of the United States.
+It is not a game of leaks and unsourced manuscripts.
+That’s politics, unfortunately.”

+“Responding to an unpublished manuscript that may be - some reporters have an idea of maybe what it says - that’s what the evidence (is) - if you want to call that evidence.
+I don’t know what you’d call that.
+I’d call it inadmissible,” Sekulow added.

 The trial will determine whether Trump is removed from office after being impeached by the Democratic-led House of Representatives last month on charges of abuse of power and obstruction of Congress arising from his conduct toward Ukraine.